liopic/scbcn17-customer-segmentation/README.md

-# scbcn17-customer-segmentation
+# scbcn17 Customer Segmentation Workshop
-Customer Segmentation workshop for SoftwareCraftsmanship 2017 conference in Barcelona
+This workshop will be part of the [Software Craftsmanship 2017 conference](http://softwarecraftsmanshipbarcelona.org) in Barcelona.

-## Description
+## Workshop Description
-Let's learn about useful Machine Learning algorithms, invoking them from common libraries (pandas & scikit-learn).
+Let's learn about useful Machine Learning algorithms, invoking them from common data science libraries.

 The workshop session starts with a brief introduction to ML (slides to be released after the workshop) and the different approaches we can apply.
 After that we will use this repository to practice exploring a real dataset, cleaning and optimizing the data, and using ML algorithms to find hidden insights.

-NO need to know about maths, machine learning, nor python; this is an introductory but profitable workshop!
+No need to know about maths, machine learning, nor python; this is an introductory but profitable workshop!

-## Preparation
+## Requirements
 You will need [docker](https://www.docker.com/) already installed in your machine.

 We'll use a *docker container* that contains a data science stack, [jupyter/scypy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook), so you don't need to install anything locally.